jgsmith/wlc/README.markdown

 ### Database Installation

 To create the schema, run `rake db:schema:load`.
-To install the default module definitions, run `rake db:schema:load_data`.
+This will also install initial assignment module definitions.